MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 ### 3.2 Import the package

-Now open your Unity project.
-Once it is open, simply open the Unity package you just downloaded.
+Open your Unity project, then double-click the package you just downloaded.
 A pop-up window should appear in your Unity project containing a list of files.
 Select **Import**, and the SDK will be added to your project.
-Do this for each package you downloaded and plan to use with your project.
+Do this for each package you downloaded and plan to use in your project.

 ## 4. Enable the SDK